mohanr/mohanr.github.io/_posts/2022-08-19-FunctionalReactiveProgramming.md

 There are details that are yet to be added to this post but this code works.
 Since I am a Haskell novice I can explain only part of the code.
 The program itself will be refactored as I understand it better.

 The code uses [reactive-banana](https://hackage.haskell.org/package/reactive-banana)

 ### What is functional reactive programming ?

+Functional Reactive Programming (FRP) integrates time flow and compositional events into functional programming.
+This provides an elegant way to express computation in domains such as interactive animations, robotics, computer vision, user interfaces, and simulation.

+But this definition is from the Haskell Wiki.
+I am just showing a piece of code which is trivial anyway.

 ### Pattern 1